Perspective Aware Road Obstacle Detection: Related Work

 There is an intractable variety of unexpected objects that can pose a collision threat on roads.
 To handle this diversity, most existing obstacle detection methods rely on creating synthetic data for training purposes.
 It is often created from background traffic frames, often from Cityscapes~\cite{Cordts16}, into which synthetic obstacles are inserted.

 In~\cite{Lis19}, the synthetic anomalies are generated by altering the semantic class of existing object instances and synthesizing an image from those altered labels.
-In~\cite{DiBlase21}, this is complemented by also adding the Cityscapes {\it void} regions as obstacles.
+In~\cite{DiBlase21}, this is complemented by adding the Cityscapes {\it void} regions as obstacles.
 However, many of the objects exploited by these techniques are located above or away from the road, and the resulting training data only yields limited performance for small on-road obstacles.
-In the results section, we show that we outperform these methods.
+Our results show that we outperform these methods.

 In~\cite{Vojir21}, synthetic obstacles are obtained by cropping random polygons within the background frame and copying their content onto the road, or filling them with a random color.
-Other methods~\cite{Lis20,Bevandic19} inject object instances extracted from various image datasets.
+Other methods~\cite{Lis20,Bevandic19,Grcic22} inject object instances extracted from various image datasets.
 While this can be done effectively, it remains suboptimal because the objects are placed at random locations, without accounting for their size or for the scene geometry.
 This is what we address here by explicitly exploiting perspective information, and we demonstrate that it yields a substantial performance boost.